 Choose & Cut Your Own Christmas Tree in Saratoga

-This year, why not cut your own tree?
+This year, why not consider cutting your own tree?
 If you haven't ever chopped your own tree, it's a lot of fun.
-There is just something about wandering through a field of trees and searching until you lay eyes on the perfect one!
+There is just something about wandering through a field of trees and searching until you lay eyes on the perfect one.

 For those who like to get to their tree early, this is a great way to get a farm fresh Christmas tree that is sure to last until New Year's Day.
 You don't have to wonder about when it was cut.

 For so many reasons cutting and choosing your own tree is a holiday season must.
 See a list of Christmas tree farms in the Saratoga area and cut your tree today!

 Research types of trees

 Do your homework before heading out.
 Different Christmas tree varities offer different perks.
 For instance, if you have heavy ornaments, you'll want to go with a Douglas Fir, if needle retention is important to you you'll need to avoid Norway Spruce, and so forth.

 Decide where the tree is going to stand in your home

 Avoid placing your tree near a heat source such as radiators, heating vents, and fireplaces.
 Also try to keep the tree out of areas where it might get bumped or knocked over.

 Before you set out to find the perfect tree you'll want to measure how tall your ceilings are and the width of the space you have chosen.
 Also, don't forget to take into account the height of your tree stand, as well as the height of the tree topper decoration.